arinzehills/smart_commando/README.md

-# Project Name
+# SMART COMMANDO APP

-A brief description of your project.
+## A brief description of your project

+This is a mobile app that is use to control the smart home monitoring and control system, to deter intruders when they entered your home, you can use the camera to view the state of your home and also to send them packing by clicking a button, called spray

 ## Getting Started